TheNebulo/Asciify/README.md

     - scale_factor: Float.
         Controls the image quality in the ASCII image.
         Default is 0.15.
+    - return_to_original_size: Bool.
+        If True, the frame is resized back to original size after conversion (loses quality).
+        Default is False.
     - one_char_width: Int.
         Width of one character in the ASCII representation.
         Default is 8.